 However, the Competition Commission (COMCO) persistently holds that agreements with no or hardly any quantitatively significant effect on competition are unlawful, basically arguing that a mere qualitative significance (assumed in the case of hard-core restrictions) is sufficient to assume a significant effect on competition.
 In consequence, COMCO aims to introduce a per se prohibition of hard-core restrictions (comparable to restrictions by object).
-Several decisions of COMCO have been appealed and are pending before the Federal Administrative Court and Federal Supreme Court.
-The Federal Administrative Court issued contradictory decisions, among others, regarding the requirement of significant effects on competition and the existence of per se prohibitions.
-The relationship between the earlier decisions and the latter decisions is unclear as the latter decisions do not refer to the previous decisions, and it is also unclear how the Federal Supreme Court will decide.
-Therefore, at the time of writing, it cannot be foreseen with certainty what the practice of the courts and, as a consequence, of COMCO will be.
+Several decisions of COMCO have been appealed and a significant number are still pending before the Federal global.practicallaw.com/5-558-5249